 This post may contain affiliate links that help support the blog when you make a purchase

-Instead of making a connection to the fact that I had told someone I was sick that day, my mind immediately jumped to all of the times that my abuser mocked me for my struggles with mental illness, said I wasn?t really sick, and all of the time that I spent trying to teach him and prove to him that my suffering was real, and I wasn?t making it all up for a pity plea. ?Oh no, he thinks I?m making it all up, and now he?s going to hate me too? was my first thought.
-I froze, and it took me another twenty minutes of being mindful and dismissing my rising panic before I realized he was talking about my feigned illness that day, not my mental illness, which of course I have shared with him.
-That he wouldn?t mock or question me on that and never has.
+Instead of making a connection to the fact that I had told someone I was sick that day, my mind immediately jumped to all of the times that my abuser mocked me for my struggles with mental illness, said I wasn’t really sick, and all of the time that I spent trying to teach him and prove to him that my suffering was real, and I wasn’t making it all up for a pity plea.
+“Oh no, he thinks I’m making it all up, and now he’s going to hate me too” was my first thought.
+I froze, and it took me another twenty minutes of being mindful and breathing to calm my rising panic before I realized he was talking about my feigned illness that day, not my mental illness, which of course I had shared with him.
+That he wouldn’t mock or question me on that and never has.

 That same friend came to visit from a considerable distance.
 After spending a few awesome days together despite my triggering at the sushi place, he headed off home.
 I discovered later that he left his bag containing his laptop and other important shit.
 That sucks, but it is a normal mishap, right?
 WRONG.
 Not to the amazing former abusee . . . let me give you my train of thought in that scenario:

 -He is going to be so upset when he finds out I have his bag.

 -I should have reminded him to look for his bag.